iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 - The goal of PCA is to reduce the dimension of the data while preserving as much of the information as possible.
 - The first principle component (PC1) represents the greatest variance.
 - The second principle component (PC2) represents the remaining significant variance perpendicular to PC1.
-- Subsequent principle components (PCs) continue explaining the remaining variance (But with decreasing importance)
+- Subsequent principal components (PCs) continue explaining the remaining variance (But with decreasing importance)
 - By focusing on a smaller set of PCs, PCA simplifies the exploratory data analysis (EDA), data preparation and data visualization.
 - Many ML algorithms struggle with high-dimensional data.
 PCA can reduce the dimensions and potentially improve the model performance.